StefDS/sdsapp/k8s/README.md

-## Use for Kubernets Pod deployments with HPE Ezmeral Container Platform
+# YAML files use by kubectl for Kubernets deployments managed by HPE Ezmeral Container Platform